looker/hackernews/01_intro.md

   total: true
 </look>

-By the way, Looker, using the LookML model, behind the scenes is writing all the SQL for us and sending it to BigQuery.
+Looker, using the LookML model, behind the scenes is writing all the SQL for us and sending it to BigQuery.
+The query it sent on our behave was:

 ```
 SELECT